 Should You Include a Coin with Your Knife Gift?

-Including a coin with a knife gift, whether it’s a simple penny or a custom-engraved piece from KRUDO Knives, continues to be embraced by many as a nod to tradition and a sprinkle of good luck.
-This gesture not only enriches the gift but also connects it to a storied practice that knife enthusiasts and collectors cherish.
+Including a coin with a knife gift, whether it’s a simple penny or a custom-engraved piece from KRUDO Knives, is a tradition that many still cherish.
+It adds a touch of good luck and connects the gift to a rich history that knife lovers and collectors admire.

-So, as you select a knife for that special someone, consider enhancing this already excellent gift with a custom coin from KRUDO Knives.
-It’s not just a gift; it’s a piece of tradition, a token of luck, and a keepsake that will be valued for years to come.
+When choosing the perfect knife for someone special, think about adding a custom coin from KRUDO Knives.
+It turns a great gift into something even more meaningful.
+It’s not just a gift; it’s a piece of tradition, a token of luck, and a keepsake they’ll treasure for years.

 A variation on this tradition in Newfoundland is to give the knife stuck blade first into a piece of wood.
 Works for larger objects to like an axe.
 Same sort of reasoning, so you won’t cut the friendship or so the recipient won’t cut themselves.